Bauchi State

 As a major agriculture-based state, the Bauchi State economy partially relies on livestock and crops, such as cotton, groundnuts, millet, tomatoes, and yams with advanced irrigation schemes increasing agricultural production since statehood.
 Other industries include food processing and canning facilities, tin and columbite mining, and tourism in Yankari National Park and its Wikki Warm Springs.

 Etymology

-According to tradition, it was named after a hunter known as Baushe, who settled in the region before the arrival of Yakubu, the first traditional ruler of Bauchi emirate (founded 1800–10).
+According to tradition, it was named after a hunter known as Baushe, who settled in the region before the arrival of Yakubu, the first traditional ruler of the Bauchi emirate (founded 1800–10).

 Bauchi and Adamawa were the two main sources of freedom and tourism for the Fulani empire of Sokoto.

 History

 What is now known as Bauchi was until 1976 a province in the then North-Eastern State of Nigeria.
 According to the 2006 census, the state has a population of 4,653,066.

-Bauchi State has gone through tremendous transformation over the years.
-The Ajawa language was spoken in Bauchi State, but became extinct by 1940 as speakers shifted to Hausa.

-During the colonial era up to independence, it formed part of the Bauchi Plateau of the then Northern Region, until the 1967 state creation exercise, when the Bauchi, Borno, and Adamawa provinces constituted the former North-Eastern State.